Choosing the right lawyer is a very individual process. While many lawyers are skilled professionals, we’re not interchangeable.

 Though some cases may vary, when I accept a collection case, I usually offer contingency, hourly, and blended fee options.

-In the end, if all things were equal, you’d go with whoever charges the least.
-But things aren’t always equal.
-Losing is expensive, and competence is still key.
+In the end, if all things were equal, you’d go with whoever charges you the least.
+But losing is expensive, and competence is still key.
 Therefore, you’ll want to balance fees with expertise and experience.